bbwieland/bbwieland/README.md

 ## Hi, I'm Ben! 👋

+I'm a statistician & data scientist currently working as a quantitative analyst with the Philadelphia Phillies R&D team.
+Previously, my areas of focus in public research include Bayesian hierarchical modeling and generative modeling with sports data.
+I maintain the `cbbplotR` and `fRisbee` R packages; for issues with those packages, please open a GitHub issue in the associated repository or reach out directly to me via email benbowenwieland@gmail.com

 <!--
 **bbwieland/bbwieland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.